phalcon-orphanage/docs/en/reference/response.rst

     <?php

+    //Making a redirection to the default URI
+    $response->redirect();

-    //Making a redirection using the local base uri
+    //Making a redirection using the local base URI
     $response->redirect("posts/index");

     //Making a redirection to an external URL